ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 ## Retrieval of Public Keys for Group Members {#sec-key-retrieval}

-In case the KDC maintains the public keys of group members, a node in the group can contact the KDC to request public keys of either all group members or a specified subset, by sending a CoAP GET or FETCH request to the /ace-group/GID/pub-key endpoint at the KDC, where GID is the group identifier, and formatted as defined in {{pubkey-get}} and {{pubkey-fetch}}.
+In case the KDC maintains the public keys of group members, a node in the group can contact the KDC to request public keys of either all group members or a specified subset, by sending a CoAP GET or FETCH request to the /ace-group/GROUPNAME/pub-key endpoint at the KDC, where GROUPNAME is the group identifier, and formatted as defined in {{pubkey-get}} and {{pubkey-fetch}}.

 {{fig-public-key-1}} and {{fig-public-key-2}} give an overview of the exchanges described above.